 2. Elden Ring

-Elden Ring received The Loadout’s first ever 10/10 and for good reason: the game is an innovative spin on the Souls genre and it’s largely down to the open world at your fingertips.
+Having received The Loadout’s first ever 10/10 in our Elden Ring review, FromSoft’s game is an innovative spin on the Souls genre and it’s largely down to the open world at your fingertips – an open world that Aaron praises as “intricately crafted,” and “should be used as a reference point for open-world design moving forward.”
+It’s quite good.

 3. Red Dead Redemption 2

-Red Dead Redemption 2 has the same feeling as settling into a long, but very good, book.
-Things take a while to warm up, as the characters are drip-fed to you slowly, but you’ll probably end up feeling surprisingly emotional by the end of it all.
+Red Dead Redemption 2 has the same feeling as settling into a long, but excellent, book.
+Things take a while to warm up, as the characters are drip-fed to you slowly, but you’ll feel surprisingly emotional by the end of it all.

 4. The Witcher 3 Wild Hunt

-Geralt has been getting even more attention of late thanks to Henry Cavill’s excellent portrayal of the grey-haired Witcher in the Netflix TV series.
+Geralt has been getting even more attention ever since Henry Cavill’s excellent portrayal of the grey-haired Witcher in the Netflix TV series.
+But here at The Loadout we’re all about games, and The Witcher 3: Wild Hunt is easily one of the best RPG games of all time.

 While the first two games are good, The Witcher 3: Wild Hunt is the one that made the series a quintessential part of people’s gaming lexicon.
 The world is filled with grey morality, stunning colors, and more monsters to fight than you’ll probably survive.